 In April of 2000, Friday Feast moved into University Temple Methodist Church.
 About the same time the Thrift Store started, and a fruitful and symbiotic relationship was established.
 A young adult shelter was meeting in the building one night a week at the time, and Sinan was eventually hired to expand the shelter.
 He did this under the stipulation that Friday Feast be included in the larger vision and budget.
 This larger vision is what we now know as ROOTS.

-Today Friday Feast is hovering at or above 100,000 meals served.
+Today Friday Feast has served well over 100,000 meals.
 From its inception, it is unique in that it aims to provide a restaurant quality meal to the homeless population of Seattle with a respect for the dignity of the population it serves.
 Everyone is welcome.
 Now as in the beginning, Friday Feast patrons often play integral roles in the production and execution of every meal.
 It still operates almost entirely on donated materials and volunteer labor.